William And Ruth Scott Family Foundation Inc

 Education & Children The foundation focuses heavily on supporting education and empowering children throughout Nebraska.
 This is the cornerstone of their philanthropic approach, with particular emphasis on K-12 and higher education initiatives.

-Rural Health & Healthcare Significant support for rural health initiatives and healthcare infrastructure, including leading gifts for rural health education facilities and medical centers across Nebraska.
+Rural Health & Healthcare Significant support for rural health initiatives and healthcare infrastructure, including leading gifts for rural health education facilities and medical centres across Nebraska.

 STEM Education Recent grants support STEM education initiatives, particularly in rural and underserved communities, to expose youth to career opportunities in science, technology, engineering, and mathematics.

-Higher Education Infrastructure Major support for University of Nebraska system campuses, including student support facilities, research buildings, and academic programs.
+Higher Education Infrastructure Major support for University of Nebraska system campuses, including student support facilities, research buildings, and academic programmes.

-First-Generation & Low-Income Student Support Scholarships and support programs targeting first-generation college students, students from low-income backgrounds, and students with disabilities.
+First-Generation & Low-Income Student Support Scholarships and support programmes targeting first-generation college students, students from low-income backgrounds, and students with disabilities.

-Community Development in Omaha Support for nonprofit organizations serving the greater Omaha metropolitan area, with particular focus on South Omaha community programs.
+Community Development in Omaha Support for nonprofit organisations serving the greater Omaha metropolitan area, with particular focus on South Omaha community programmes.

 Notable Grant Recipients & Projects